creavitehq/ffprobe-static/README.md

 Currently supports Mac OS X (64-bit), Linux (32 and 64-bit) and Windows (32 and 64-bit).

 Currently version `4.0.2` is installed for Mac, Windows and Linux.
+Version `4.1.4` is installed for arm on Linux.

 I pulled the versions from the ffmpeg static build pages linked from the official ffmpeg site.
 Namely: